thinkertinkerpete/AI/RL_Q-Learning.md

 ### Explore the Environment Space (10 min.) 🛰️
 Let's get to know our environment.
 Environments in gym comes with a predetermined `action_space` and `observation_space` that contain all valid actions and observations.
 If you build your own environment or use 3rd party environment, it might not have this data built in.

-For this workshop, we want to know:
-* How many actions can the agent take?
-* ...
-* What is the highest possible observation?
-* What is the lowest possible observation?

-To answer these questions use the functions below.
+Use these functions to explore the CartPole-v1 space.
 ```python
 print(env.action_space) # Number of actions
 print(env.observation_space) # Array of n numbers
 print(env.observation_space.high)
 print(env.observation_space.low)
 ```
+Can you answer these questions with the functions above?:

+1. How many actions can the agent take?
+1. What are these actions?
+1. How many observations are there?
+1. What do the observations measure?
+1. What is the highest possible observation?
+1. What is the lowest possible observation?

+The `step` function contains even more information.
+It contains these four values (Ref.: [Open AI](https://gym.openai.com/docs/)):

+> * **`observation` (object)**: an environment-specific object representing your observation of the environment.
+For example, pixel data from a camera, joint angles and joint velocities of a robot, or the board state in a board game.
+> * **`reward` (float)**: amount of reward achieved by the previous action.
+The scale varies between environments, but the goal is always to increase your total reward.
+> * **`done` (boolean)**: whether it’s time to `reset` the environment again.
+Most (but not all) tasks are divided up into well-defined episodes, and `done` being `True` indicates the episode has terminated.
+(For example, perhaps the pole tipped too far, or you lost your last life.)
+> * **`info` (dict)**: diagnostic information useful for debugging.
+It can sometimes be useful for learning (for example, it might contain the raw probabilities behind the environment’s last state change).